Adventure Time season 6: Production

 Japanese guest animator Masaaki Yuasa directed the episode "Food Chain".
 The episode was a critical success.

 On January 28, 2013, during the middle of the show's fifth season, Cartoon Network officially announced that the show had been renewed for a sixth season.
 In July 2013, storyboard artist Jesse Moynihan revealed that production for the sixth season had begun.
 This season's episodes were produced in a process similar to those of the previous seasons' episodes.
 Each episode was outlined in two-to-three pages that contained the necessary plot information.
 These outlines were then handed to storyboard artists, who created full storyboards.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's forty-three episodes.)
 Design and coloring were done at Cartoon Network Studios in Burbank, California, and animation was handled overseas in South Korea by Rough Draft Korea and Saerom Animation.
 While almost all of the animation for the show is done through these studios, two episodes were written and animated entirely by guest animators.
 The first, "Food Chain", was helmed by noted Japanese animator Masaaki Yuasa, and was entirely animated by Yuasa's own studio.
 The second, "Water Park Prank", was directed by David Ferguson.

-The season was storyboarded and written by Andy Ristaino, Cole Sanchez, Tom Herpich, Steve Wolfhard, Seo Kim, Somvilay Xayaphone, Graham Falk, Derek Ballard, Moynihan, Yuasa, Adam Muto, Kent Osborne, Lyle Partridge, Bert Youn, Madeleine Flores, Jillian Tamaki, Sam Alden, Sloane Leong, Brandon Graham, and David Ferguson.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's forty-three episodes.)
 "The Prince Who Wanted Everything" marked the return of Youn—a storyboarder during the show's first, third, and fourth seasons—to the series.
 He had left after the first season for mandatory military service in his native South Korea, and returned during the third season.
 He once again left the series after the conclusion of its fourth season to focus his attention on Studio Spiyo in Seoul, South Korea.
 However, Youn returned to work on "The Prince Who Wanted Everything", although it was a "one-off gig", and he subsequently took a job working on Over the Garden Wall.
 The sixth season of Adventure Time also marked the final season that both Andy Ristaino and Cole Sanchez worked as storyboard artists.
 Ristaino revealed in a podcast that, once the season was finished, he was "burnt out".
 He did, however, return as a background designer for the seventh season.
 Sanchez, on the other hand, left the series to become a supervising director on Long Live the Royals.
 He eventually returned to the series as a supervising director for its eighth season.